Morrobolam language: History

 In 1898, the Aboriginal population of the Princess Charlotte Bay area numbered around 1,000.
 However, white settlement of the region caused them to lose almost all of their traditional lands.
 The many Aboriginal groups of the region were forcibly moved to missions and were exposed to diseases like syphilis and Spanish influenza.
 This resulted in the Aboriginal population of the region declining by 90% from 1898 levels.

 In the 1930s many of the surviving Aboriginal people were moved to the Old Lockhart River Mission.
 Those Aboriginal people who remained in their territory were from the several language groups of the Lamalama people: Morrobalam, Lamalama (also known as Mba Rumbathama), and Umpithamu (Umbindhamu) peoples, and lived there until 1961.
 During that time, most of the Aboriginal people worked on local cattle stations or were killed by mounted police.
 In 1961 the Aboriginal people who had remained on their lands were moved to the tip of the Cape York Peninsula.

 By the 1990s, the total number of speakers was reduced to four elderly speakers.
 Only two of those speakers, Nancy Gunnawarra and Mabel Kullakulla, spoke the language on a regular basis.
 Most younger people of the community could understand the language but were unable to speak it.

+The Pama Language Centre is drawing upon historical materials to assist in reviving the language.